-|← German-captured unit of the Tatra and R draisines - probably from armoured train Nr.
-13. The one on the left above is possibly the same.|
+|← German-captured unit of the Tatra and R draisines from armoured train Nr.
+13. The same Tatra is apparently on the left photograph above.|

 Models of Tatra armoured draisine:

-- Part (A008-72) - Tatra - quite new (2001) excellent kit of a Polish producer, made of photoetched brass with resin supplements.
+- Part (A008-72) - Tatra - excellent kit of a Polish producer, made of photoetched brass with resin supplements (2001).

 - VVV (MV 72013) - Tatra T18 Railcar - a resin model of a Czech defunct producer (see here)